BlueMorning/supervision_system_for_industrial_printing/README.md

 - Allows all the teams to share the same information in order to communicate and organise more efficiently
 - Helps the decision makers to refine their strategy and choice of investment by prodviding more than 50 different PKIs

+## Technical stack
+I have used the .NET stack :
+- C#, Entities, Linq
+- MSSQL Express
+- XAML and the Telerik framework for user interfaces
+- Windows Services

 ## Feature examples